cablehead/levee/docs/messages-yet-again.md

 ## Embrace the idea of the nature of message passing?

-The best idea I currently have is just have three types of message passing primitives.
+- would be good?

+# Possible new API

+Only 3 message primitives.
 Each one can seamlessly have more than one sender and recver.

 - `local p = h:pipe([n])` if `n` is nil, the pipe is unbuffered, otherwise it has a buffered queue of that size. `0` indicates a limitless queue.
 Senders block